This page describes the Pinecone Database architecture for serverless indexes.

 Object storage

-For each namespace in a serverless index, Pinecone clusters records that are likely to be queried together and identifies a centroid dense vector to represent each cluster.
-These clusters and centroids are stored as data files in distributed object storage that provides virtually limitless data scalability and guaranteed high-availability.
+For each namespace in a serverless index, Pinecone organizes records into immutable files called slabs.
+Slabs are indexed for optimal query performance and stored in distributed object storage that provides virtually limitless data scalability and guaranteed high-availability.

 Write path